RaphaelTurtlePower/objc_ios_guides/Submitting-Assignments.md

 ## Create a GitHub Repository

+For this course, you need a GitHub account which is free to signup.
+GitHub is an excellent version control system that makes sharing and collaborating on code as easy as possible.
+We will be submitting all assignments using GitHub and sharing all our code through GitHub.

+If you do not have a Github account, [sign up here](https://github.com/signup/free) and then you begin [creating free repositories](https://github.com/new).
+Create a new repository for each project you want to push to GitHub.

 ## Creating the Project README

 In your project repository, add a file named README.md at the root.
 Required elements to include in the README for the project (see example):